The best dummies for soothing your baby: Tried and tested by parents and babies

 Price: $5.49

-The Nanobebe soother is perhaps most renowned for its success with exclusively breastfed babies as the smooth, soft, rounded teat is designed to mimic the feel of a nipple.
+The Nanobebe soother is perhaps most renowned for its success with exclusively breastfed babies, as the smooth, soft, rounded teat is designed to mimic the feel of a nipple.
 There are options for newborns and babies older than three months.
-One mum reviewer graduated from the smaller to the bigger size and had success with both.
+One mum reviewer graduated from the smaller to the bigger size and succeeded with both.

-"My little one took to these fine from 5 weeks old,” she said.
+"My little one took to these fine when she was 5 weeks old,” she said.
 “He's now 5 months and has moved up to the next size and is still using them happily to soothe himself when he's uncomfortable and for sleeping.
 I've been exclusively breastfeeding and these haven't affected his latch."

-Some less than positive reviews claim the teat is too small and that the silicone material – although lovely and soft – picks up fluff when dropped.
-However, the vast number of happy reviews oughtweigh the negative, earning the Nanobebe Soother a spot in our best dummies round-up.
+Some less-than-positive reviews claim the teat is too small and that the silicone material – although lovely and soft – picks up fluff when dropped.
+However, the vast number of happy reviews outweigh the negative, earning the Nanobebe Soother a spot in our best dummies round-up.

 Pros